What to visit in Rome? Must-visit places

 St. Peter’s Square, Vatican City

-The two times I’ve been to the Vatican I did the visit with guide (I went with different people!) and the truth is that it’s very good, because you find out things that you might otherwise have overlooked without realizing it.
+The two times I’ve been to the Vatican I did the visit with a guide (I went with different people!) and the truth is that it’s very good, because you find out things that you might otherwise have overlooked without realizing it.
 Besides, the good thing is that you avoid the lines.

 - Guided tour in English through Vatican City, skip the line admission.